PurpleMB/purplemb.github.io/_posts/2025-03-21-drink-game.markdown

 </p>

 <p>
-This relatively simple shader works by taking a texture matching the shape of the cup and using a "step" function to only display a specified segment of the entire texture.
+This simple shader works by taking a texture matching the shape of the cup and using a "step" function to only display a specified segment of the entire texture.
 This segment is defined by two decimal numbers corresponding to the percent full the cup was before the flavor was added and the percent full the cup is with that flavor.
-These numbers are determined by a component on the cup that is responsible for coalescing the information of all drink particles taken in by the cup, which then communicates segments of that information to the segment shader to create appropriate color slices.
+These numbers are determined by a component on the cup that is responsible for coalescing the information of all drink particles taken in by the cup, which then communicates portions of that information to the segment shader in order to create appropriate color slices.
 </p>

 <p>
-Utilizing this approach, the player is presented with clean, uniformly colored segments that allow them to make more informed decisions regarding their drink creation.
-While not as visually interesting as some of the following shaders, it was essential to create a shader that allowed for effective communication of gameplay information to the player when constructing drinks.
+Utilizing this approach, the player is presented with dynamic, cleanly colored segments that allow them to make more informed decisions regarding their drink creation.
+While not as visually interesting as some of the following shaders, it was essential to create a shader that allowed for effective communication of changing gameplay information to the player when constructing drinks.
 </p>

 <p>
 Having been poured, drinks must be stirred up before being served.
-While only a transitional state for drinks, it still felt important to ensure drinks are distinguishable while being stirred in order to help the player maintain their organization as they prepare different orders.
+While only a transitional state for drinks, it was still important to ensure drinks are distinguishable while being stirred in order to help the player maintain their organization as they prepare different orders.
 Additionally, I wanted the drinks to communicate a sense of motion and action as they are stirred simply for the sake of making the process more exciting and fun.
 As such, I required a shader capable of maintaining the unique color of each flavor while also being dynamic and lively.
 </p>

 <p>